Cagayan River

 The Cagayan River, also known as the Río Grande de Cagayán, is the longest river and the largest river by discharge volume of water in the Philippines.
 It has a total length of approximately 505 km and a drainage basin covering 27753 km2.
-It is located in the Cagayan Valley region in northeastern part of Luzon Island and traverses the provinces of Nueva Vizcaya, Quirino, Isabela and Cagayan.
+It is located in the Cagayan Valley region in northeastern part of Luzon Island and traverses the provinces of Nueva Vizcaya, Quirino, Isabela and Cagayan; it also flows through the only Central Luzon province of Aurora.

 Topography

 The river's headwaters are at the Caraballo Mountains of the Central Luzon at an elevation of approximately 1524 m.
 The river flows north for some 505 km to its mouth at the Babuyan Channel near the town of Aparri, Cagayan.
 The river drops rapidly to 91 m above sea level some 227 km from the river mouth.
 Its principal tributaries are the Pinacanauan, Chico, Siffu, Mallig, Magat and Ilagan Rivers.

 Magat River, is the largest tributary with an estimated annual discharge of 9,808 million cubic meters.
 It lies in the southwestern portion of the basin, stretching approximately 150 km from Nueva Vizcaya down to its confluence with Cagayan River about 55 km from the river mouth.

 Both Magat and Chico Rivers have extensive drainage areas which comprise about 1/3 of the whole basin.

 The Ilagan River originates from the western slopes of the Sierra Madre and drains the eastern central portion of the Cagayan River basin with an estimated yearly discharge of 9,455 million cubic meters.
 It flows westward and joins the Cagayan River at Ilagan, Isabela, 200 km from the mouth.

 The Siffu-Mallig system lies on the slope of the Central Cordillera ranges flowing almost parallel to the Magat River.
 Marshes and swamps are found in some parts of its lower reaches.

 Cagayan River and its tributaries have deposited sediments of Tertiary and Quaternary origin, mostly limestone sands and clays, throughout the relatively flat Cagayan Valley which is surrounded by the Cordillera Mountains in the west, Sierra Madre in the east and the Caraballo Mountains in the south.

 The river has a drainage area of about 27300 km2. in the provinces of Apayao, Aurora, Cagayan, Ifugao, Isabela, Kalinga, Mountain Province, Nueva Vizcaya, and Quirino.

 The estimated annual discharge is 53,943 million cubic meters with a groundwater reserve of 47,895 million cubic meters.